nsiguer/docker-mag/README.md

-# docker-pnx
+# docker-mag
-Container for PhantomX MasterNode
+Container for Magnet MasterNode